-Title of Shares to be Registered Number of Shares to be Registered(1) Maximum Offering Price Per Share(2) Proposed Maximum Aggregate Offering Price(2) Amount of Registration Fee(3) Common Stock, par value \$.0001 per share 3,913,966 \$1.285 \$5,029,446.31 \$462.71
+Proposed Proposed Title of Shares Number of Shares to be Maximum Offering Maximum Aggregate Amount of to be Registered Registered(1) Price Per Share(2) Offering Price(2) Registration Fee

+Common Stock, par value \$.0001 per share 3,913,966 \$1.285 \$5,029,446.31 \$462.71

-- (1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement also covers such indeterminate number of shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events. - (2) Estimated solely for the purpose of computing the amount of the registration fee, based on the average of the high and low prices for SIGA Technologies, Inc.'s common stock as reported on the Nasdaq SmallCap Market on February 7, 2003 in accordance with Rule 457(c) under the Securities Act of 1933, as amended. - (3) The registration fee of \$462.71 was submitted on February 14, 2003 with the original filing of this registration statement.
+(1) Pursuant to Rule 416 under the Securities Act of 1933, as amended, this registration statement also covers such indeterminate number of shares of common stock as may be required to prevent dilution resulting from stock splits, stock dividends or similar events.
+(2) Estimated solely for the purpose of computing the amount of the registration fee, based on the average of the high and low prices for SIGA Technologies, Inc.'s common stock as reported on the Nasdaq SmallCap Market on February 7, 2003 in accordance with Rule 457(c) under the Securities Act of 1933, as amended.

-The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until this registration statement shall become effective on such date as the Commission, acting pursuant to Section 8(a), may determine.
+The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until this registration statement shall become effective on such date as the Commission, acting pursuant to Section 8(a), may determine